partiql/partiql-docs/drafts/LET-DRAFT.md

 #### **Alternative options**

-Those two options are developed with shadowing in mind.
+Above two variants of options 1 are developed with shadowing in mind.

 Since we do not explicitly disallow duplicated **bind names** in the **binding tuples**, i.e., `⟨ x: ..., x: ...⟩` is so far allowed, at least in our implementation ( `GROUP BY ... as x GROUP as x`).
 Assuming this is indeed the behavior we desired, then: